sourcegraph/lsif-node-fork/README.md

 In order to work correctly with LSIF dump roots on a Sourcegraph instance, you should **always** `cd` into the project root and supply `projectRoot` as the current directory (`.`).
 Supplying a `projectRoot` value other than the current directory will cause a mismatch in document URIs that will be unresolvable at query time.

-If the project provides and npm package or is depending on other npm modules the TypeScript monikers can be converted into stable npm monikers.
-To do so run

 Use `/path/to/lsif-node/tsc/bin/lsif-tsc --help` for more information.

 # Legal Notices